Belgium kept EU in the dark on China threat

 Already a member?

-"I have been informed of this news but I only have the news from the press," he added.
+"I have been informed of this news, but I only have the news from the press," he added, after speaking with EU foreign ministers in a videoconference.

-The news, in French newspaper Le Monde on Friday, was that China had, years ago, installed surveillance equipment in Malta EU's embassy in Brussels, according to British and Belgian intelligence.
+The news, in French newspaper Le Monde on Friday morning, was that China had, years ago, installed surveillance equipment in Malta EU's embassy in Brussels, according to British and Belgian intelligence.

 The Maltese building overlooks the European Commission HQ, where Borrell and top EU officials work.